 Our communal bonds have been increasingly divided over wealth, ideology, race, education and religion.
 An elemental response to this divide is an obligation of public institutions, most especially public schools.
 In the coming decades, students will need collaborative skills that will be rooted in their own self-awareness and reflected in cross-cultural experiences.
 Our nation is rapidly becoming increasingly multi-cultural, with the year 2040 targeted as a tipping point of the majority of the United States' residents hailing from a current minority group.
 Tony prep schools such as Phillips Exeter Academy can select a student body at will and intentionally craft one that is diverse in race (43% of students are student of color), religion, and income to serve all their students in granting an exposure and perspective gaining setting.
 Adults and students in schools must be cognizant of the need to develop the knowledge and skills needed in more diverse setting.

 Educational institutions and communities would be wise to recognize the need to provide greater access to equitable educational outcomes.
 There continues to be a concrete correlation between socioeconomic status and academic achievement, locally, nationally, and around the world.
 Research notes a 30 million words gap between low income children under 4 and their higher income comparison population-this uneven experience prior to formal schooling has a profound negative legacy on future school performance.
 This unevenness educational ecosystem continues for student out in terms of quality of teachers, rigorous course offerings in future academic settings.
 Many local districts have attempted to bring greater resources and purpose to addressing these outcome gaps.
 The sense of urgency locally is in contrast to the national landscape that is witnessing lessening of support for students that have been historically marginalized.
 Noting that while we have made progress which is promising, we have much work to do to ensure all students have the chance to use schooling as an engine of social mobility.
 Our clear and compelling charge to be an excellent institution of public schooling can only be achieved if it is a shared result that advances our collective civic and economic experience forward.
 It would be helpful to make the case of continued inaction: greater divide on outcomes and greater expenses as time advances as society bears the cost of more expensive services when it fails to deliver on others.
 As Dr. Martin Luther King noted, "We are caught in an inescapable network of mutuality, tied in a single garment of destiny" (King, 2).
 Others might not see that perspective and we must allow for discourse, debate, and advocacy.
 We need to acknowledge their perspective as well and do the work to demonstrate our thinking.
-Schools not only must be committed to an inclusive and intentionally supportive community, but must demonstrate how and why diversity is a source of strength and vibrancy and need not be a source of division
+Schools not only must be committed to an inclusive and intentionally supportive community, but must demonstrate how and why diversity is a source of strength and vibrancy and not serve to divide.

 King, M. L., Jr. (1963, April 16).
 Letter from Birmingham jail: why we can't wait [Letter to Fellow Clergymen].
 Birmingham Jail, Birmingham, AL. Retrieved from http://okra.stanford.edu/transcription/document_images/undecided/630416-019.pdf